-Pettibon’s work has been exhibited widely throughout the United States and abroad, including recent solo shows at the Kunstmuseum Luzern, Lucerne, Switzerland (2012);Â Kestnergesellschaft, Hanover (2007); Kunsthalle Wien, Vienna; Centro de Arte ContemporĂˇneo de MĂˇlaga, Spain (both 2006); Museum of Contemporary Art San Diego, La Jolla, California; and the Whitney Museum of American Art, New York (both 2005).
-In 1998, he had his first major American museum presentation, organized by The Renaissance Society at the University of Chicago in collaboration with the Philadelphia Museum of Art, which traveled to The Drawing Center, New York, and the Museum of Contemporary Art, Los Angeles.
+Pettibon’s work has been exhibited widely throughout the United States and abroad.
+In 2013, he reworked a drawing from 2010 that was featured as the tenth installation of the High Line Billboard in New York.
+Prominent venues that have held solo exhibitions of the artist’s work include the Kumu Kunstimuuseum, Tallinn, Estonia (2015); Kunstmuseum Luzern, Lucerne, Switzerland (2012); Kestnergesellschaft, Hannover (2007); Kunsthalle Wien, Vienna (2006); Centro de Arte Contemporáneo de Málaga, Spain (2006); Museum of Contemporary Art San Diego, La Jolla, California (2005); and the Whitney Museum of American Art, New York (2005).
+In 1998, he had his first American museum presentation, organized by The Renaissance Society at the University of Chicago in collaboration with the Philadelphia Museum of Art, which traveled to The Drawing Center, New York, and The Museum of Contemporary Art, Los Angeles.

-He has participated in numerous international group exhibitions, including the Liverpool Biennial (2010); SITE Santa Fe, Santa Fe, New Mexico (2010 and 2004); the Venice Biennale (2007 and 1999); the Whitney Biennial, Whitney Museum of American Art, New York (2004, 1997, 1993, and 1991); and documenta XI, Kassel, Germany (2002).
+Additionally, Pettibon has been a part of the Istanbul Biennial (2011); Liverpool Biennial (2010); SITE Santa Fe, New Mexico (2010 and 2004); Venice Biennale (2007 and 1999); Whitney Biennial, Whitney Museum of American Art, New York (2004, 1997, 1993, and 1991); and documenta XI, Kassel, Germany (2002).